 - Finally, countries should identify measures that will complement their GVC strategies.
 These include a large swath of dimensions, from investment in education and vocational training to environment and urbanization, from ICT and infrastructure building to labor market mobility.

-What role does the World Bank Group’s Trade and Competitiveness Global Practice play?
+What role does the World Bank Group’s The Macroeconomics, Trade and Investment Global Practice play?

 - As the world of GVC production matures, the need for context-specific assessment and intervention has become more important in answering fundamental questions about GVC participation, sustainability, and the benefits to host countries.

-- The Trade and Competitiveness Global Practice (T&C) provides evidence-based policy options to formulate and implement context-specific GVC strategies.
+- The Macroeconomics, Trade and Investment Global Practice (MTI) provides evidence-based policy options to formulate and implement context-specific GVC strategies.

-- T&C uses analytical and diagnostics tools and data-gathering to offer solutions in terms of analytical services, lending and investment operations, as well as guarantees customized to specific country needs.
+- MTI uses analytical and diagnostics tools and data-gathering to offer solutions in terms of analytical services, lending and investment operations, as well as guarantees customized to specific country needs.